Rajkumarvalasa/ApexRide-Bike-Shop-Sales-Dashbaord/README.md

 🔁 Return Rate: 2.2%

 This project deepened my understanding of Power BI data modeling, DAX optimization, and interactive design for executive-level dashboards.

+## 🚀 Final Summary:

+• Sales & Profit Insights:

+The dashboard reveals that ApexRide generated $24.9M in total revenue and $10.5M in profit, with a steady month-on-month growth.
+The Tires & Tubes category emerged as the top-performing product, contributing significantly to both sales and profitability.

+• Regional Insights:

+From a geographical perspective, the United States dominates overall performance, leading both in revenue and total orders.
+European regions follow, showing potential for expansion through targeted promotions and product diversification.

+• Customer Behavior Analysis:

+Customer-level insights show 17K+ unique buyers, with the average revenue per customer at $1,432.
+Higher-order frequency was observed among working professionals and middle-income groups, indicating a loyal returning customer base.

+• Returns & Performance Metrics:

+The overall return rate stands at 2.2%, well within acceptable limits, with most returns coming from accessories.
+Drillthrough analysis helps identify products and regions with slightly higher return trends, guiding better inventory and customer support strategies.

 🗂️ Resources